top of page

 • You get support for what you are doing so you don’t feel like the only weirdo in your neighborhood with a naturalized yard.
 It’s less isolating to connect to likeminded people who understand what you’re doing; including the people who certify your property.

 • You get feedback for improvement in areas you didn’t know what to do with.
-The person certifying my yard for the Georgia Audubon's Wildlife Sanctuary site visit gave me ideas about bird friendly native bushes to add to an area lacking a supportive wildlife habitat.
+The person certifying my yard for the Birds Georgia Wildlife Sanctuary site visit gave me ideas about bird friendly native bushes to add to an area lacking a supportive wildlife habitat.
 I’ve since added almost a dozen different native bushes there!

 • You get answers to specific questions about plant identification and habitat needs.
 The person who did the site visit for my Gold Certification for the Georgia Native Plant Society helped me identify plants my plant apps couldn’t and suggested native plants to add.